Contact Us for a Free Consultation (213) 542-0979

 So, this is a common thing where the alleged victim doesn't want to testify because they either have change of heart.
 At the time they were angry, and they embellished their story, so now they want to make it right.
 There's all sorts of different reasons that an alleged victim wouldn't want to testify in a case.

-So, usually it's actually helpful to the defense's case if the alleged victim does not show up, but a lot of times – if it's a serious enough case – I've seen in felony cases with real bad injuries, multiple domestic violence or spousal abuse charges in the LA courts against a particular defendant and now he has a new case – the prosecutors are going to pull out all stops when they feel like they have a very violent and dangerous person and they will actually send the police out to get the alleged victim, serve a subpoena on them if they don't show up.
+So, usually, it's helpful to the defense's case if the alleged victim does not show up.
+Still, a lot of times – if it's a serious enough case – I've seen in felony cases with real bad injuries, multiple domestic violence or spousal abuse charges in the LA courts against a particular defendant, and now he has a new case – the prosecutors are going to pull out all stops when they feel like they have a very violent and dangerous person.

 They'll have the judge issue a body attachment.
-They'll go and arrest the person and they'll make them testify and when they try to say something different than what they said, they'll challenge them and say, wait a minute, you said something different at the time.
+They'll go and arrest the person, and they'll make them testify, and when they try to say something different than what they said, they'll challenge them and say, wait a minute, you said something different at the time.
 Why would you change your story now?

 Factors for Successful Defense of Domestic Violence Charges

 To further complicate matters, law enforcement has seen a political backlash that has put pressure on them to do something significant when they go out to the scene of a domestic violence incident.
-That something significant is to arrest someone, put them in jail and make them post a $50,000 dollar bail to get out!
+That something significant is to arrest someone, put them in jail, and make them post a 50,000 dollar bail to get out!

 Victim Can't Drop the Charges